d8mguy/webgen/README.md

     sudo make install

+Also, as mentioned in the webgen documentation, webgen runs **pandoc** in certain cases; it's a good idea to install pandoc before trying to use webgen, especially with the distributed examples.

 Installing webgen installs an executable named `webgen`.
 Webgen comes with a set of _standard components_; installation copies these to `~/Library/Application\ Support/D8m/Webgen` and webgen expects to find them there.
 There are also two d8m modules to help with the server side of webgen specifications: `charthelp` and `md2html`.
 (Footnote: as distributed, `webgen/modules` includes these two files and two others, which are imported by webgen.d8m.
 In other words, `webgen/modules` contains both public facing modules for webgen apps, and webgen source code.)
 You'll be able to import these with the `webgen` prefix, e.g.

     import "webgen/charthelp" melted